How to Find Oil Drain Plug

 Move the catch pan near the oil filter and unscrew the filter with a filter wrench.

-Apply a light coat of new oil to the oil filter gasket and install the filter with your hand.
-When the filter gasket reaches the mounting surface, give the filter an additional 3/4-turn.
+Apply a light coat of your own oil to the oil filter gasket and install the filter with your hand.
+When the filter gasket reaches the mounting surface, give the filter an additional three-quarter turn.

 Pour the new oil through the valve cap opening using a small funnel, if necessary.
 Then install the valve cap.